 Your wall tiling should have straight joints with a minimum of 1mm gaps.
 It is acceptable under the NHBC standards to have some surface level variations, but these should not exceed 3mm over a 2m straight edge with equal offsets.

 The grout used is designed to be a durable product to give good performance throughout the two-year warranty period post occupation.
 Any issues with the performance of the grout in the first two years should be reported to your Customer Service Team.
 After that period, it is your responsibility to maintain the condition of the grout:

 The mastic that is applied around your sanitary ware (Baths/Showers/Sinks etc) should have a neat and tidy appearance.
 The mastic will need homeowner maintenance over the lifetime of the home, although we would expect the product to perform well over the first 2 years of occupation.

-The 2 year warranty does not cover the effects of wear & tear, neglect or failure to carry out the appropriate maintenance & cleaning.
+The 2-year warranty does not cover the effects of wear and tear, neglect, or failure to carry out the appropriate maintenance and cleaning.